ZoinerTejada/hdinsight-docs/hdinsight-etl-at-scale.md

 ### HBase

-Apache HBase is a key-value store on Azure HDInsight.
+Apache HBase is a key-value store available in Azure HDInsight.
 Apache HBase is an open-source, NoSQL database that is built on Hadoop and modeled after Google BigTable.
-HBase provides random access and strong consistency for large amounts of unstructured and semistructured data in a schemaless database organized by column families.
+HBase provides performant random access and strong consistency for large amounts of unstructured and semistructured data in a schemaless database organized by column families.

 Data is stored in the rows of a table, and data within a row is grouped by column family.
 HBase is a schemaless database in the sense that neither the columns nor the type of data stored in them need to be defined before using them.
 The open-source code scales linearly to handle petabytes of data on thousands of nodes.
 It can rely on data redundancy, batch processing, and other features that are provided by distributed applications in the Hadoop ecosystem.